-I have intentionally not looked at upgrades in this post, instead focusing on the itineraries you could book outright using a balance of around 80,000 Qantas Points.
+I have intentionally not looked at upgrades in this post.
+Instead, I’ve focused on the itineraries you could book outright using a balance of around 80,000 Qantas Points.

-I am also focusing on Qantas’ preferred airline partners who offer redemptions at the same price level as Qantas themselves; other oneworld partners are priced at a slightly higher level, offering lesser value if you’re gunning to get the most from the points you have in your frequent flyer account.
+I am also focusing on Qantas’ preferred airline partners, who offer redemptions at the same price level as Qantas itself.
+Other oneworld partners are priced at a slightly higher level.
+They offer lesser value if you’re gunning to get the most from the points you have in your frequent flyer account.

-A decent use of your Qantas Points balance is for a return trip on one of the longer Qantas routes that cut across the continent or The Tasman.
+A decent use of your Qantas Points balance is for a trip on one of the longer Qantas routes that cut across the continent or The Tasman.
+You could use:

 Many people understandably wouldn’t want to ‘waste’ their points on an outright redemption on a shorter route than this.

-Having said that, you could redeem 16,000 Qantas Points for Qantas’ shortest routes in Business Class, one-way, such as Brisbane to Sydney, usually operated by their 737 fleet.
+Having said that, you could redeem 18,400 points one-way for Qantas’ shortest routes in Business Class.
+An example is Brisbane to Sydney, usually operated by its Boeing 737 fleet.

-Qantas International Premium Economy and Business Class to Asia and the US
+2. Qantas International Premium Economy to Asia & the US

-Long-haul Premium Economy and Business Class redemptions are also possible using 80,000 Qantas Points, mostly on a one-way basis.
+Long-haul Premium Economy redemptions are also possible using around 80,000 Qantas Points, mostly on a one-way basis.

 Emirates flights are one of the best, and most exclusive, ways to redeem your Qantas Points.

-Many frequent flyers are now used to how easy (and cost effective) it is to redeem Qantas Points for Emirates flights, but others around the world aren’t so lucky.
+Many frequent flyers are now used to how easy (and cost-effective) it is to redeem Qantas Points for Emirates flights.
+However, others around the world aren’t so lucky.

-Fiji Airways Business Class to Fiji and the US
+4. Fiji Airways Business Class to Fiji & the US

-Fiji Airways are another key Qantas partner for flights to Fiji, of course, and also onward to the US.
+Fiji Airways is another key Qantas partner for flights to Fiji and also onward to the US.

-American Airlines are Qantas’ other major international business partner alongside Emirates.
+American Airlines is Qantas’ other major international business partner (alongside Emirates).

 One of the best things about this redemption is that the taxes and surcharges that accompany a Qantas Points booking on American Airlines are minimal.

-- 50,000 Qantas Points: US East Coast to Western Europe, e.g. New York to London in American Airlines Business Business Class
+- 57,000 Qantas Points: US East Coast to Western Europe, e.g. New York to London

-While a Jetstar flight is not a special experience to really aspire to take, Business Class offers a comfortable way to get to many international leisure destinations.
+A Jetstar flight is not generally a special experience to really aspire to take.
+However, their Business Class offers a comfortable way to get to many international leisure destinations.

-You could, of course, also choose to hold on to your Qantas Points and use them for a round-the-world Business or First Class redemption, one of the best, big bang, big value ways to redeem them.
+You could, of course, also choose to hold on to your Qantas Points and use them for a round-the-world Business or First Class redemption.
+That’s one of the best, big-bang, big-value ways to redeem them.

 Three key things to bear in mind: